Wise

 Process

-Level up quickly
+Level up quickly and develop empathy

-"How Might We" workshop to ideate solutions
+Leading a "How Might We" (HMW) workshop to ideate solutions

 The solution

-Delivering an MVP
+Delivering a validated MVP

 The banker and the future